-= Demisting and defrosting
+- Sir recirculating - = Demisting and defrosting

-Heated rear window \ □ \ \ \ 30.
+Heated rear window $\blacksquare \diamond 32$.

 The preselected temperature is automatically regulated.
-In the automatic mode the fan speed and air distribution automatically regulate the air flow
+In automatic mode, the fan speed and air distribution automatically regulate the air flow.

-The system can be manually adapted via the use of air distribution and air flow controls.
+The system can be manually adapted with the air distribution and air flow controls.

 Data is shown on the Info-Display.
-Setting modifications are briefly shown in the Info-Display, superimposing over the currently displayed menu.
+Setting modifications are briefly shown in the Info-Display, superimposed over the currently displayed menu.

 The electronic climate control system is only fully operational when the engine is running.